 As a Meals that Heal Program volunteer, you will not only be helping our families but you will also have a great team building experience.
 Even if you don’t enjoy cooking, but would still like to provide dinner for our families, you can contact a restaurant of your choice and order dinner to be delivered to the House.

 Food must be prepared on site or come from a commercial kitchen – this is a guideline enforced by Ronald McDonald House Charities, which oversees all Ronald McDonald Houses.

 How the Meals that Heal Program Works:

-- Groups can sign up for meals by clicking the blue “sign up” link to the right of the page and signing up through our Meal Train for September-October 2017 or through our new system for November 2017.
+- Groups can sign up for meals by clicking the blue “sign up” link to the right of the page through our new system Giveffect.

 - Due to space constraints, groups should be no more than 8 people.

 - Youth volunteers (younger than 18) must be supervised by an adult.

 - All food must be prepared in the House or come from a commercial kitchen.